 There is an easy .25-mile (400 meters) walk from the parking area to the amphitheater.
 There are several gently sloping dunes in the amphitheater that may be climbed.

 The amphitheater is an outdoor venue with a compact sand surface in most areas.
-For the full moon night programs, monument staff set up a wheelchair and stroller accessible ramp near the stage.
+For the full moon night programs, park staff set up a wheelchair and stroller accessible ramp near the stage.

 There are a limited number of designated spaces for persons with mobility concerns.
 Only vehicles displaying a disability placard or a disability license plate may park in these designated spaces.

-Service animals are allowed in all monument facilities open to the general public.
+Service animals are allowed in all park facilities open to the general public.

 There are two portable restrooms in the amphitheater area.
-Vault toilets are also available in other areas throughout the monument.
+Vault toilets are also available in other areas throughout the park.

 Pets are allowed as long as they are non-disruptive, on a leash no longer than six feet (2 m), and under physical control at all times.
 Pets, like humans, should leave only footprints.
 Pick up after your pet(s) and Leave No Trace.
 Pets are not allowed in the visitor center.